felipewhitaker/vai-conecta/README.md

 Finally, their behaviour seems normally distributed, which is important for many of the methods that were explored during the modelling class.

+### Modelling

+The current benchmark is a moving average of the last three months.
+This has been implemented in `src/model/notebook.ipynb` with a `MovingAverage` estimator and `Naive` model.

+The following ideas seem applicable:

+-[x] Use a Naive model to calculate the average between the seasonal lag (12) and the autoregressive value (last known value)
+  - This has been tested and shown to beat (MAE) the benchmark in approximately 70% of the series
+- [x] Estimate a LinearRegression instead of averaging both values
+  - This has been tested, but has not shown as good results.
+- [ ] Combine the Moving Average with the Seasonal Lag (e.g. `SARIMA(1, 0, 3)(1, 0, 0, 12)`)

+#### Guiding Questions

+The main questions to be answered are:

+1. What is the forecasting method?

+Because of the limited time, the effort was mainly put in analysing the data and extracting insights.
+From there we recognized that some values were duplicated; resulting in them being treated by mean aggregation.

+2. Is it better than the moving average?

+Moving Averages are easy to implement and tend to show good results.
+Unfortunately, this is not true if the series has a high explainable variance by factors such as sazonality.
+Therefore, it is expected that series with high sazonality can have their forecasts improved; but this is not expected for other series.

+3. What is the hardest product to forecast?

+TODO add evaluation

+The hardest product to forecast is a product that resembles white noise.

+4. What are the next steps?

+Because of how the market is positioned, having too much shoe stock is terrible due to warehousing, but being too lean might result in lost sales.
+Therefore, the next steps are related to estimating the best security stock.
+An easy option as benchmark is using the train standard deviation as a risk measurement, and stocking, for example, 2 deviations.

+#### Challenges

+An important challenge is the number of series, which brings different patterns and different lenghts; making applying any model in a programatic way a challenge.

+Related to the challenge above, comparing models is also difficult, especially if the comparison strategy is not well defined.
+Therefore, having a fast evaluation benchmark is also very necessary.

 ## Troubleshooting

 ### Creating an Anaconda Environment